-4.2 Clause 9.2 of the DCP provides an outline of the planning intent for the Open Space land use element.
+- 4.2 Clause 9.2 of the DCP provides an outline of the planning intent for the Open Space land use element.
 It is intended that a full range of open space opportunities be conveniently available for the community as it develops.
 This includes the linear park system which is intended to serve open space, recreational and environmental needs at the district level.
-Linear parks achieve the planning intent in a multitude of ways and, in relation to Residential Sector Twenty-Three, this includes the retention of existing trees where practicable, the provision of a possible recreational pathway in a natural landscape setting and the protection of existing character values of adjacent land uses by means of landscape screening within the linear park.

-4.3 The planning intent for Residential Sector Twenty-Three is to provide a range of traditional and small lot dwellings offering a diversity in housing choice, together with major open space in the form of a linear park.
-Consistent with the DCP Planning Intent, and as anticipated by the East Ridge Residential Precinct Plan (Plan No.007), this housing sector will be focussed on a linear park which is located along the north-eastern and eastern edges of the sector adjacent to Mango Hill Village.
+Linear parks achieve this planning intent in a multitude of ways which, in relation to his sector, includes the retention where practicable of a corridor of existing trees, the provision of a pathway in a natural landscape setting, and the inclusion of artificial wetlands and water bodies for water management and aesthetic purposes. - 4.3 The planning intent for Residential Sector Twenty-Two is to provide a range of traditional and small lot dwellings offering a diversity in housing choice, together with major open space in the form of a linear park.
+Consistent with the DCP Planning Intent and as anticipated by the East Ridge Residential Precinct Plan (Plan No.007) the linear park, which is located along the northern and north-eastern edges of the sector adjacent to Mango Hill Village, will provide a landscaped and environmental setting for housing development within the sector.
 Residents will also be within an approximate 5-minute walk to nearby local parks and a village park within the East Ridge Residential Precinct.